India: Dozens drown during Hindu festival – DW – 09/26/2024

 India: Dozens drown during Hindu festivalSeptember 26, 2024

-At least 43 people have drowned while celebrating a Hindu festival in India, according to a government official.
+At least 43 people died on Thursday when they drowned while celebrating a Hindu festival in the eastern Indian state of Bihar, officials said.

-Devotees drowned in separate incidents across Bihar state in eastern India, as worshippers marked the Jitiya Parv Hindu festival, observed by mothers for the wellbeing of their children.
+Devotees drowned in separate incidents across Bihar, as worshippers marked the Jitiya Parv Hindu festival, observed by mothers for the wellbeing of their children.

-“People ignored dangerous water levels in rivers as well as ponds while bathing,” an official told AFP, with the families of the victims to be compensated by the state.
+"People ignored dangerous water levels in rivers as well as ponds while bathing," a local official told AFP.
+The families of the victims will be compensated by the state.

 Deadly incidents are common at places of worship during religious festivals in India.
-Just a year ago, 22 people died during the same festival, including 15 children.
+A year ago, 22 people died during the same festival, including 15 children.

-Experts say climate change is resulting in the increase of extreme weather events, with damming, deforestation and development projects in India worsening the human toll.
+Experts say climate change has led to an increase in extreme weather events, with damming, deforestation and development projects in India worsening the human toll.

 ft/rm (Reuters, AP)